yuchen-zhang-essex/DeHate/README.md

 | Text + Audio               | 82       | 3      |
 | **Visual + Audio + Text**  | 358      | 29     |

-*This table presents the distribution of contributing modalities for hateful content across BitChute and TikTok.
-“Text only”, “Audio only”, and “Visual + Audio + Text” are the top three modality combinations.*

 ---

 ### Target Group Distribution